pantheon-systems/search_api_pantheon/README.md

   * Select "Pantheon" as the server.
   * Save the index.
   * For this index to be useable, you will also need to configure fields to be searched.
 Select the "fields" tab and choose fields to be included in the index.
 You may want to index many fields.
 "Title" is a good field to start with.
+  * After adding fields the configuration, make sure the index is full by clicking "Index now" or by running cron.
 * **Search the Index**
   * To actually search your index you will a module like [Search API Pages](https://www.drupal.org/project/search_api_page) which allows for the configuration of search forms on their own pages.
 Search API Pages will not have been downloaded by using `composer require` on Search API Pantheon.
 You can download it separately.
 * **Export your changes**